kelseyabreu/TopicTrends/README.md

 ### Joining a Discussion

 1. Use the link or QR code shared by the discussion creator
-2. If verification is required, complete the verification process (demo mode in current version)
+2. If verification is required, complete the verification process
 3. Click "Join Discussion"

 ### Submitting Ideas